malayjoshi13/Pehchaan/README.md

 ## 4) Options to choose from

-1) For `face_detector_model`:- opencvhaar, opencvdnn, dlib, mtcnn, retinaface, mediapipe
-2) For `face_recognizer_model`:- VGG-Face, Facenet, Facenet512, OpenFace, DeepFace, DeepID, ArcFace, SFace
+4.1) For `face_detector_model`:- opencvhaar, opencvdnn, dlib, mtcnn, retinaface, mediapipe 4.2) For `face_recognizer_model`:- VGG-Face, Facenet, Facenet512, OpenFace, DeepFace, DeepID, ArcFace, SFace

 ## 5) Use cases

-1) auto-tagging individual(s) out of image(s),
+5.1) auto-tagging individual(s) out of image(s),
-2) tracking shoppers in cashierless shops/stores
+5.2) tracking shoppers in cashierless shops/stores
-3) tracking movement of a specific criminal/suspect/individual
-4) smart attendance/check-in/entry in event/office/college/home/school
+5.3) tracking movement of a specific criminal/suspect/individual 5.4) smart attendance/check-in/entry in event/office/college/home/school
-5) biometric/phone/system authentication, etc
+5.5) biometric/phone/system authentication, etc

+## 6) Working on

+6.1) adding varying illumination robustness on top of face detection and recognition/identification pipeline by training on NIR images dataset (like https://www4.comp.polyu.edu.hk/~csajaykr/IITD/FaceIR.htm)

+6.2) adding varying poses and face orientations robustness to existing pipeline by use of face alignment algorithm or by use of GANs for transfering features of posed input face to a straight reference face

+6.3) adding face-occlusion (face mask, veil, etc) robustness to existing pipeline by discriminative learning based on eyes feature vector

+6.4) image quality enhancement to make pipeline independent on camera quality

+6.5) making pipeline more scalable by performing comparison between feature vectors of input and database images in 1 image : N groups format and not in 1 image : 1 image format.
+This will save extra time spent by not comparing input image to database images of a particular group whose centroid feature vector is at a very large distance.

+6.6) restructuring model structure to include required Fully Connected layers which have demonstrated better understanding of minute differences between face features.
+Also including required cost functions that can help in discriminative learning by increasing difference between non-similar classes.